 - 1 cup of unsalted butter, cubed

-- ½ cup of packed brown sugar
+- 1/2 cup of packed brown sugar or white sugar

 - Pulse for a few seconds until the mixture resembles coarse corn meal.

 - Press the crust mixture into the bottom of a 9 x 13" pan.